 North to South, a handful of crappie patterns occurs in fall.
-All of them have to do with crappies seeking habitat where they spend the winter.
+All of them have to do with winter crappies seeking their seasonal habitat.
 As a rule, they move deeper at some point during fall.
 In reservoirs, crappies take flight from shallow creek arms and main-lake bays to concentrate in and around the intersection of the creek channel and the main river channel.
 In shallow reservoirs and flowages, crappies move to the deepest holes, which tend to be in the lower third of the lake, if not right above the dam — which is similar to what takes place in smaller natural lakes, with a maximum depth of 25 feet or less, where crappies move right out to the center of the deepest basin.
 In larger natural lakes, crappies often find smaller basins, holes on flats or main-lake flats in the 20- to 30-foot range.
 The farther north you go, the deeper you find crappies wintering in big natural lakes — some down to 50 feet or so.

 Crappies concentrate this time of year, as the needs of winter draw forage species closer together in predictable spots.
 In natural lakes and hill-land reservoirs down South, and in the flatland reservoirs of the Midwest, shad represent the primary forage.
 As water temperatures cool in September, gizzard shad move shallow, often feeding right on top.
 Crappies follow, often reversing the same migrational pathways they used to leave spawning areas earlier in the year.
 Routes leading crappies from deep to shallow can be weedlines, cuts, troughs, channels or simply depressions in the bottom.
 Large shallow flats (the best often encompass several thousand square yards) are good.
 Large shallow flats about 2/3 of the way back into a creek arm tend to be better.
 If that flat has stump fields, it’s crappie paradise.
 Shad group in tight pods.